 To give you an idea how to prepare for a facelift recovery, we have put together the following list of tips.

 - Follow your doctor’s post-op instructions.
-Each doctor may have slightly different guidelines and it’s important to follow them carefully.
+Each doctor may have slightly different guidelines, and it’s important to follow them carefully.
 Don’t skip the required post-op visits – you want to make sure your surgeon can check on your healing and remove sutures and bandages as scheduled.
+You should know that facial sutures are typically removed earlier rather than later to avoid the formation of stitch marks.
+This could be as early as 5 days post-op.
+Make sure you do not miss any post-op appointments!

 - Keep your head elevated.
 Swelling is a common occurrence after plastic surgery, but there are measures you can take to keep it to a minimum.
 Sleeping with your head propped up to at least 30 degrees avoids fluid buildup and swelling.
 A recliner works extremely well, but you can also use pillows to prop you up.
 Swelling typically peaks at 2-3 days post-op, so plan on sleeping with your head elevated for at least 3 days, ideally a week.